purduesigbots/EngineeringNotebookTemplate/README.md

 ```
 PROS_DIRECTORY/$: ./prosToMinted.sh NOTEBOOK_DIRECTORY
 ```

+**Update 2021:** A more polished version of this script has been released at https://github.com/Udit8348/Hard-Copy.
+This tool might be easier to get set up.

 #### Editing in Atom
 * Atom will work well for editing the notebook, and in many ways performs better than Overleaf, but only with the right configuration.
 * Install the following packages: